-At the time, the biggest losses can be seen in the retail for furniture (-58.7%), clothing and accessories(-78.8%), and restaurants and bars (-29.5%), pushing many over their financial limits, as the newest bankruptcy statistics show.
+At the time, the biggest losses can be seen in the retail for furniture (-58.7%), clothing and accessories(-78.8%), and restaurants and bars (-29.5%), pushing many over their financial limits as the newest statistics on bankruptcy show.

 (PYMNTS) (Statista) (Statista)

-A 2020 study conducted by PYMNTS unveils that the COVID-19 pandemic resulted in an almost 35% increase in the share of consumers that report buying digitally in comparison with the 2019 online shopping statistics.
+A 2020 study conducted by PYMNTS unveils that the COVID-19 pandemic resulted in an increase of almost 35% in the share of consumers that report buying digitally in comparison with the 2019 online shopping statistics.

-Consumer spending statistics further reveal that some 24% of Americans preferred food and drink deliveries instead of going to the stores, while 27% were opting for online retail shopping for hygiene products.
+Figures on consumer spending further reveal that some 24% of Americans preferred food and drink deliveries instead of going to the stores, while 27% were opting for online retail shopping for hygiene products.
 Additionally, 26% of them were shopping for household cleaning products as of May 31.

-Also, in March 2020, 9% of the online shoppers were making their first-ever online purchase.
+Also, in March 2020, 9% of the online shoppers were making their first-ever online purchases.

 (Global Web Index) (Statista)

 The 2020 report by the Global Web Index concerning consumer habit change during the global pandemic reveals that the majority of the people surveyed in 17 countries across the globe will avoid in-store shopping in the near future out of fear of infection.
 Only 15% of consumers reported not doing any online shopping during the pandemic.

 Among online shoppers, most of them focused on essentials, like grocery products, household items, and essential personal care products.
 For example, in the UK, 27.1% of consumers reported ceasing online retail shopping for clothes.

 24. The United States retail sector may suffer the closing of at least 100,000 retail stores by 2025.